pingcap/tidb/docs/design/2021-03-30-small-table-caching.md

 Metadata management will introduce persistent data.
 The old version TiDB does not access or use the meta-data, so there should not be any problem when upgrading or downgrading.

-It is unsafe to mix the old and new versions of the binary, but rolling update is OK because there won’t be any cached tables in the old cluster.
+It is unsafe to mix the old and new versions of TiDB when using cached tables.
+Rolling updates are safe, but there is a risk that if an old version of a TiDB server re-joins after a table is in cached 'Enabled' state it could modify the contents in an unsafe manner.
+Currently _downgrade_ is not technically supported by TiDB, but there is no technical mechanism which prevents an older versioned binary joining a newer versioned cluster.
+We need to solve this issue to perform meta-data upgrades, but it is currently blocked in the requirements phase, because we have not decided from which versions upgrade/downgrade will be supported.

 ## Investigation & Alternatives